TYPECASTINGSG/rpscript-docs/docs/tutorials/usage.md

 ## Module

 Module is made up of keywords.
-When you install a module, you are basically adding more keywords to your dictionary.
+When you install a module, you are adding more keywords to your dictionary.

 To view the list of installed modules.
 ```